sBondoc/encouragement/README.md

 ```
 Access credentials need to be created for the app.
 Follow the [Google documentation](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id "Credential documentation.") on credential setup to obtain OAuth client ID credentials.

-The resultant `credentials.json` file should be downloaded and placed `~/.encouragement/`.
+The resultant `credentials.json` file should be downloaded and placed in `~/.encouragement/`.

 ## Usage
 Run `script/app.py` using Python from the project root directory: